Dynox-Hosting/Information/terms of service/TOS.md

 * Engagement by you in fraudulent and/or other illegal activities
 * Non-payment or chargeback of any fees owed by you in connection with our services.

 Dynox Host officials will attempt to contact you if your account has been inactive for an extended period of time.
-If we are unable to contact you, your account will be terminated, as well as any servers or connected services; we will not be liable for any content lost.
+If we are unable to contact you, or you have not been active on your account wtihin 2 days after contact, your account will be terminated, as well as any servers or connected services; we will not be liable for any content lost.

 <h2 align="center">TOS Modifications</h2>

 Dynox Host reserves the right to revise this document at any time without prior notice.
 By using our services, you are agreeing to be bound by the current version of these terms and conditions.

+<p align="center"><strong><a href="https://dynox.us/">&copy; 2021 Dynox Hosting</a></strong></p>